celo-org/governance/CGPs/cgp-template.md

 - REJECTED = The governance proposal did not receive enough support
 - WITHDRAWN = The governance proposal is withdrawn before being submitted on the network

-Describe the issue that motivates this CGP.
+- Please provide a short description of the issue that motivates this CGP.
 It should indicate all parameters that are being changed and why doing so is important.

-Explain what benefits the enhancement this change will bring.
+- Explain what benefits the enhancement this change will bring.
 To the extent possible, enumerate use cases affected by this CGP.

-Once the proposal is successfully proposed on chain, update this file so that the title number matches the proposal ID.
+- Once the proposal is successfully proposed on chain, update this file so that the title number matches the proposal ID.

 ## Proposed Changes